|Nutritional Guidelines (per serving)|

-After cutting the banana bread, beat together the eggs, milk, salt, sugar, and vanilla.
-You may also add a teaspoon of cinnamon if you like.
+After cutting the banana bread, beat together the eggs, milk, salt, sugar, vanilla, and cinnamon.

 Heat a griddle or a large, heavy-bottomed skillet on high heat.
 Spray with non-stick cooking spray or add a tablespoon of butter.

-Serve the warm banana bread with a sprinkling of powdered sugar, a drizzle of maple syrup, and a dash of walnuts.
+Serve the warm banana bread with a sprinkling of powdered sugar, a drizzle of maple syrup, and walnuts if desired.